 I received a letter from Dr. Edwards.
 She was very loath to make out a bill, but I had insisted, so she made a nominal charge of ten dollars.
 I shall send her at least fifteen dollars it would be impossible to meet the obligation, and and clear my indebtedness to her, for she gave so freely of her services and her time, and so did Dr. Crotty and Miss Attee and so many other people.
 I have a deep sense of gratitude to many people for many things - evidences of their kindly, comforting sympathy expressed in various ways - too numerous to mention.

-There's a page on this website for Provineses and Graceys.
-You can sort them out there, but here are some details:
+1. There's a page on this website for Provineses and Graceys, where you can find the ones mentioned here.

-We have had Aunt Rebecca and Cora with us until the morning, when they went to Carnegie.
+2. We have had Aunt Rebecca and Cora with us until the morning, when they went to Carnegie.
 I would have insisted upon having them here until tomorrow, when they must be at home, because Martha and Evelyn will be home for the week-end.
+But we felt that it would be best for them to have an opportunity to be initiated into the ever-increasing company of radio fans.
+They will have that opportunity tonight at Will Holt’s home.
+I found it necessary to tell her why we were so much interested.
+I am sure that it will mean much to her to have the radio set you had prepared for mother, and I know that is exactly what mother would want you to do with it.

 Aunt Rebecca, Cora, Martha, and Evelyn are Provines relatives.
 Aunt Rebecca was Mama Margaret's sister, and Cora, Martha, and Evelyn were Aunt Rebecca's daughters.